You can do the following to create dynamic and interactive apps with Experience Builder:

 Different targets provide different actions that correspond to different triggers.
 Available actions appear once you add a trigger and select the target.
 The following table lists targets and their corresponding actions:

-Select Data Records**—Mark the records as selected and put it into the Selected features view.
+Select data records2—Mark the records as selected and put them into the Selected features view.

-Pan to—Keep the current scale and center on a specified location.
+Pan to3—Keep the current scale and center on a specified location.

 Flash—Flash a feature on the map.

-Show on map—Display the created records on the map as a new layer.
+Show on map5—Display the created records on the map as a new layer.

-You can configure data actions for end users to process data in the app at runtime.
-They can click the Actions button on source widgets and choose to pass a dataset to a specific widget (such as viewing query results in a table) or the app framework (to export data).
+You can configure data actions for users to process data in the app at run time.
+They can click the Actions button on source widgets and pass a dataset to a specific widget (such as viewing query results in a table) or the app framework (to export data).

-These interactions are defined and managed on the Action panel of the source widget that provides the runtime dataset.
+These interactions are defined and managed in the Action panel of the source widget that provides the run time dataset.
 The data action configurations have two parts:

 - Targets that receive the dataset (widgets and the app framework)

-- Data actions provided by the target, performed only when end users choose
+- Data actions provided by the target, performed only when users specify an action

 The dataset passed to the target varies depending on the source widget.
-For example, the List widget can only pass selected records to the Table widget, and the Chart widget passes all statistic data to the Table widget, whether or not there is a selection.
-The following table lists available source widgets, targets and supported data actions (target: data action), and the dataset that each source widget passes for each applicable action.
+For example, the Chart widget passes all statistic data to the Table widget, regardless of whether a selection exists.

 When a data action is performed on a target widget, the target widget includes a button for clearing it.
-For example, when an end user selects data in a List widget and chooses to view the selection in a Table widget, a button appears next to the new sheet that allows them to remove the sheet from the table.
+For example, when a user selects data in a List widget and chooses to view the selection in a Table widget, a button appears next to the new sheet that allows them to remove the sheet from the table.
 Similarly, when they choose the Show on map data action, a button appears in the map to clear it from the map.
-(Refreshing the page will clear all data action results.)
+(Refreshing the page clears all data action results.)

-Configure message actions and data actions on the Action panel of the source widgets.
+Configure message actions and data actions in the Action panel of the source widgets.

 Configure message actions